langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   - Simple to add to.
     [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)

-  - Built-in, inline help that's easy to write.
+  - Builtin, inline help that's easy to write.
     [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)

   - Easy to use and remember.